mosryx/phasma/generic-ghosts.md

 * Some maps have a lower "native lighting level," making lights less effective in preventing passive sanity drain.

-* When a player dies, all other living players lose 15% sanity.

 ## Ghost Hunt